 Removing dead, dying, or diseased branches from your trees is essential.

-Removing all the dead branches can reduce the chance of harming yourself or your property.
+Removing dead branches can reduce the risk of injury to yourself or your property.

 Crown Reduction

 Crown reduction is the best option if you are concerned about your tree’s overall height.
-It prevents trees from becoming too top-heavy and removes small branches that grow on larger, heavier ones.
+It reduces the crown’s size and weight while helping maintain the tree’s natural shape.

 Crown Lifting